manncodes/automate-practical-files/README.md

 - [ ] install required packages by running `pip install -requirements.txt`.
 - [ ] create folders for the practical files by running `make_dir.py` in `practicals` directory.
-- [ ] write your practical files down in each folder respectively
+- [ ] write your practical files down in each folder respectively.
 - [ ] run `make.py` to create the screenshots and log files.
 Screenshots are saved in respective folders.
 - [ ] check `practicalfiles.log` file if error persist.